piebat/streamlit_Encrypt_app/README.md

 - **Upload Key**: Allows the user to upload an existing encryption key for decryption or encryption.
 - **File Upload**: Upload a file to either encrypt or decrypt.
 - **File Download**: After processing, the resulting encrypted or decrypted file can be downloaded.

-Let me know if you need further customizations!